Skip to main content

 For PDM projects

-• Install your project’s dependencies using pdm sync.
+• Install your project’s dependencies using pdm install.

 Virtual environment support